mayomatsuda/portfoleum/README.md

-# Getting Started with Create React App
+# Portfoleum

-React web app giving users the ability to create their own NFT portfolio using any Ethereum wallet.
+Portfoleum is a React web app giving users the ability to create their own NFT portfolio using any Ethereum wallet.

 # Getting Started with Create React App